adkelley/javascript-to-purescript/README.md

 ### My Favorite PureScript tools & references

 1. [PureScript by Example](https://leanpub.com/purescript/) by Phil Freeman, the author of the PureScript language.
-Also, see the [dwhitney](https://github.com/dwhitney/purescript-book) fork, which updates the text and exercises to reflect 0.13.x.
+Also, see the [community fork](https://github.com/purescript-contrib/purescript-book), which updates the text and exercises to reflect purescript 0.14.x.
 2. [Pursuit](https://pursuit.purescript.org) is the home of PureScript documentation; soon to become your best friend
 3. [Try PureScript](http://try.purescript.org/) allows you to try key examples of PureScript in the browser.
 You can also create your own.
 4. psc-ide (distributed with the compiler) provides editor support, including [atom](https://github.com/nwolverson/atom-ide-purescript), [emacs]( https://github.com/epost/psc-ide-emacs), [vim](https://github.com/FrigoEU/psc-ide-vim), and [visual studio]( https://github.com/nwolverson/vscode-ide-purescript)